This Year’s Competitors

 Before Joris started carving he worked as a freelancer in: graphic design, art direction for movies and television, photography, and an illustrator to name a few.
 Nowadays makings sculptures has become his main work.
 In 2006 he participated his first project in Lommel (Belgium).
 Making sand sculptures is like a theatre-act; you can enjoy it as long as it is there and than the memory and pictures are the only things that remain..

-Sue McGrew, USA & Dmitry Klimenko, Russia
+Sue McGrew & Dmitry Klimenko

 Dmitry and Sue started competing together in 2019, after years of carving next to each other at sand sculpting festivals and competitions around the world.
 Since meeting at the Tottori Sand Museum in Japan, their instant bond has led to a friendship that has grown with each passing year of artful adventures and Parksville dance parties.
 Wild in their creativity, these two goofballs are excited to combine their talents to compete in the gritty glory of sand sculpting.